 As required per State Statute, the Zoning Code must maintain consistency with the Comprehensive Plan.
 Together, these two documents lay the foundation of planning and zoning for the Town.
 As noted, there are land use and zoning classifications that do not correspond to one another.
-Therefore, within one year following adoption of the updated 2024 Comprehensive Plan, the Town will review and correct inconsistencies with the Future Land Use Map and Zoning Map, potentially adding new zoning districts to correspond to the respective Future Land Use designations.
-As noted, a new Medium Density Residential District corresponding to the R-D(1) Zoning District should be created to allow up to ten dwelling units per acre but not permit hotel usea as the RD(2) does.
-Lastly, as a coastal community, an envisioned new Beach Area Future Land Use designation should be considered that addresses the necessary beach renourishment and related public purpose essential services and activities.
+Therefore, within one year following adoption of the updated 2024 Comprehensive Plan, the Town will review and correct inconsistencies with the Future Land Use Map and Zoning Map, potentially adding new zoning districts to correspond to their respective Future Land Use designations.
+As noted, a new Medium Density Residential District corresponding to the R-D(1) Zoning District should be created to allow up to ten dwelling units per acre bt not permit a hotel use as the RD(2) doesLastly, as a coastal community, an envisioned new Beach Area Future Land Use designation should be considered that addresses the necessary beach renourishment and related public purpose essential services and activities.